Codecademy/docs/content/discrete-math/discrete-math.md

   - 'computer-science'
 ---

 **Discrete mathematics** is a fundamental branch of mathematics that provides the foundation for various concepts and techniques used in computer science and problem-solving.
-It encompasses a range of topics  setthat include sets, propositions, relations, functions, logic, proofs and number theory.
+It encompasses a range of topics that include sets, propositions, relations, functions, proofs, logic and number theory.

 ## Advantages